-The Seven Benefits of Consuming Papaya Seeds
+9 Benefits of Consuming the Papaya Seeds

 Nutritional properties of papaya seeds

 Although for many years considered a waste product, papaya seeds have nutritional properties that are worth taking advantage of.
-According to information published in the magazine Molecules, they particularly contain polyphenols and flavonoids, two substances with antioxidant action that promote wellness.
+According to information published in the magazine Molecules, they specifically contain polyphenols and flavonoids, two substances with antioxidant action that promote wellness.

 They also provide monounsaturated fatty acids, such as oleic acid, as detailed in a study published in the Journal of Food Lipids.
 To a lesser extent, they are a source of vitamins, minerals, and dietary fiber, nutrients that help improve the quality of the diet.